Procedures

 Key Actions

-• Setting up the room for femoral access (e.g. TOE or US machines)
+• Setting up the room for femoral access (e.g. get the TOE or US machines, turn tube 45 deg).

-• Saving relevant images (e.g. with contrast or device deployment)
+• Save relevant images (e.g. getting access, referencing contrast shots, wire crossing valve, or device deployment)

 Structural Examinations